 In any event (lesser) redpolls as a ‘bird table bird’ were new to me, but there they were, as common as sparrows and looking at their very best as well.

-Birds associated with particular areas in Scotland
+Scottish birds associated with particular areas

 Then there are those birds in Scotland that are associated with particular areas – for example the great skuas (or bonxies) of the northlands, and the divers (loons) undisturbed northern lochs.